rackerlabs/support-how-to/content/managed-operations/types-of-databases.md

 databases_.
 However, there are also NoSQL _graph databases_ that store information about networks, such as professional or social connections.

-NoSQL can process unstructured big data very quickly.
+NoSQL can process unstructured big data at great speed.
 Analyzing high-volume, real-time data such as website clickstreams can yield significant business advantages.